-Review the zowe-install.yaml file which contains the install:rootDir property that is used by the installation.
+Review the zowe-install.yaml file which contains the install:rootDir and install:datasetPrefix properties that are used by the installation.

 install:rootDir is the directory that Zowe installs to create a Zowe runtime.
-The default directory is $\sim / zowe / v.r.m$ where v is the Zowe version number, r is the release number and m is the modification number, for example, 1.0.0 or 1.2.11.
+The default directory is $\sim/zowe/v.r.m$ where v is the Zowe version number, r is the release number and m is the modification number, for example, 1.0.0 or 1.2.11.
 The user's home directory is the default value.
 This ensures that the user who performs the installation has permission to create the directories that are required for the installation.
 If the Zowe runtime will be maintained by multiple users, it is recommended to use another directory based on your site's conventions.
+The directory will be created during the install so it should be empty before the install script zowe-install.sh is executed.